Alex-Werner/CryptoFX/README.md

  It will then open one CMD per node(microservices), theses microservices being connected by seneca

 ## MicroServices

+- FETCHER : Call API (see Markets) and send data to MIB
 - MIB : Mainly used as a tick store | HTTP : 12121
-- MAB : Mainly used to store analyzed tick.
-These ticks are stored using SmartAnalyst (Indicators:RSI, MACD...)
+- MAB : Mainly used to store analyzed tick (Indicators, MarketSignals)
-- CARL : Not fully defined it will probably make a bridge between MIB and MAT for sometimes.
-- FETCHER : now it's calling bittrex API and send data to MIB.

 To be born :

+- ~~CARL : Main interface that will operate user needs~~
-- PriceFetcher : Call API and send data to MIB
+- SmartAnalyst :
-- SmartAnalyst : Get data from MIB, analyze them, compute them in terms of tickframe and send it to MAB
+    At first launch, Get data from MIB, analyze them, compute them in terms of tickframe and send it to MAB after that, periodically get misisng data from MIB and MAB.
 - TradingOperator : Able to Buy or Sell
 - WalletManager : Able to handle Wallet (virtual ?)
 - CryptoStrategist : Understand strategy and signals.

+## Critical TODO
+    - Implement databse !

 ## Markets Exchanges handled :

 - Bittrex : Honestly, It could work...
 But there is an issues with caching that is not resolved yet.
-So consider it hown.
+So consider it down.
-- Poloniex : Upcoming Prio 1! (refresh every 30s seems good !)
+- Poloniex : Handled for Nth (configurated) top Market (30s between two ticks fetch)
 - Kraken : Upcoming Prio 2!

 ## Main Features implemented